ASDS-TCD/ASDS_code_camp/README.md

 Lecture handouts and script files for the ASDS code camp at TCD.\
 Yours to download and keep forever.

+The *Code Camp* is designed to give you training in three main areas: R basics, Python basics, and developing an effective computational workflow.

+At the end of camp, students will be able to:

+- Start the semester excited and ready to learn new methods :)
+- Combine the 5 dplyr verbs, join data sets, and convert between long and wide formats
+- Use loops, purrr, and functions to avoid repeating yourself
+- Make simple graphs in ggplot2, write professional documents, and write basic equations in LaTeX

 Note: to download *all* files in a zip, click on the green "code" button on this page and then "download zip".

 *IF YOU DID NOT ATTEND CODE CAMP* \